terhnt/counterparty-lib/README.md

 Download and install **python-bitcoinlib** and **python-altcoinlib**:

-_Unobtanium uses a custom version of python-altcoinlib that requires a manual install_
+_Unoparty-lib uses a custom version of python-altcoinlib that requires a manual install_

 ```
 git clone https://github.com/petertodd/python-bitcoinlib.git